-The Schedule C tax form (also known as the 1040 tax form) is a form that sole proprietors (or single owners of businesses) must fill out in the United States when filing their annual tax returns.
-The Schedule C form is designed to let sole proprietors write off as much of their expenses as possible from their tax bill in hopes of spurring entrepreneurship.
+The Schedule C tax form is used to report profit or loss from a business.
+It is a form that sole proprietors (single owners of businesses) must fill out in the United States when filing their annual tax returns.
+The Schedule C form is designed to let sole proprietors write off as much of their expenses as possible from their tax bill, in hopes of spurring entrepreneurship.

 Eventually, some of the ventures will turn into highly profitable businesses that will bring in more tax revenue for the government.
-It is why the US Government wants to reduce the tax burden on small businesses during the time that they are most likely to fail, in expectation of seeing payback on the decision in the long term.
+This is why the US Government wants to reduce the tax burden on small businesses during the time that they are most likely to fail, in expectation of seeing payback on that decision in the long term.

 Beneficiaries of Schedule C

 The Schedule C form benefits both small business owners and the US Internal Revenue Service (IRS).
 Within the parameters set out by the form, small business owners can deduct a lot of expenses from their tax bill.
-Expenses such as advertising, commissions, fees, supplies, automotive, utilities, home office, and so on are all tax deductible.
-Anything that is deemed by the IRS to be “ordinary and necessary” can be used as a tax deduction.
+Expenses such as advertising, commissions, fees, supplies, automotive, utilities, home office, and so on are all tax-deductible.
+Anything that is deemed by the IRS to be an “ordinary and necessary” business expense can be used as a tax deduction.

 Such an open-ended approach enables small businesses to retain as much revenue as possible in order to finance their operations.
 The approach is deemed to be fair since it is generally agreed upon that the majority of the tax burden should be borne by large multinational corporations and high net worth individuals.

 It would take thousands, maybe even tens of thousands of schedule C filings to equal the tax revenue collected from a single, large multinational corporation.